dnsimple/dnsimple-support/content/articles/services.markdown

 ## Adding a service

-To add a service, simply navigate to your domain, and on the services sidebar, select "DNS".
-Then scroll down to locate the One Click Services section, and select "Add".
+To add a service, navigate to your domain.
+On the services sidebar, select "DNS".
+Scroll down to locate the One Click Services section, and select "Add".

 ![Domain DNS page](/files/services-dns-page-add.png)

-Then choose the service that you want to add.
+Choose the service that you want to add.

 ![Service list](/files/services-list.png)

 ## Removing services

-To remove a service, simply navigate to your domain, and on the services sidebar, select "DNS".
+To remove a service, navigate to your domain, and on the services sidebar, select "DNS".
 Then scroll down to locate the One Click Services section, and select "Manage".

 ![Domain DNS page](/files/services-dns-page-manage.png)

-Find the service from the list of "Applied one-click services" that you want to remove and select "Remove".
+Find the service from the list of "Applied one-click services" that you want to remove, and select "Remove".

 ![Service list remove](/files/services-list-remove.png)

 ## Contributing a new service

 Services are defined in an open-source repository on GitHub.
 This project may be forked and updated by you to add a new service.
-Once you have added the files required for your service, issue a pull request so we can review it and deploy it.
+Once you've added the files required for your service, issue a pull request so we can review and deploy it.

 Please visit [https://github.com/dnsimple/dnsimple-services](https://github.com/dnsimple/dnsimple-services) for full instructions.